Understanding the rise of tech-fueled surveillance

 because so much of your information is collected/tracked without any need in the “dragnet,” it could be sold to predatory advertisers, or compromised by hackers or stalkers

-selective/retroactive enforcement: the more info that is collected, the more likely it is something can be considered a crime, or a pretext for one (e.g. by a racist officer)
+selective/retroactive enforcement: the more info that is collected, the more likely it is something can be considered a crime, or a pretext for one (e.g. empowering a racist officer)

 DISCUSSION: Should we allow ALPR use in Seattle?
 Why or why not?

-(If all agree to get rid of ALPR: What needs to change in the ecosystem?
+(If all agree to get rid of ALPR: How could that change be made – what are the points of intervention within the system?
 If disagreement: Get people to talk with each other…)

 Possible answers / discussion points:

 Technology remains largely unregulated; limitations are just that of the technology

 Scale: one camera -> many scans; scans over Seattle per day, total scans over years

 What exactly the database contains and how that is connected/fused over space/time for a person, as well as over groups of people